Skip to main content

 • See Something?
 Say Something.

 Your voice matters.
-If you see something suspicious or feel unsafe, you can anonymously report it.
-We encourage students and families to speak up.
-Parents/Guardians and students can report any safety concerns, bullying incidents, threats, or suspicious behavior using the following tools:
+If you see something suspicious or feel unsafe report it.
+Students and families need to speak up.
+You are encouraged to reach out to your child’s teacher, building principal or central office administration with concerns.
+If you prefer to remain anonymous, Parents/Guardians and students can report any safety concerns, bullying incidents, threats, or suspicious behavior using the following tools:

 Safer Ohio School Tip Line